Red Claw Crab Care Guide: Not a Freshwater Crab (Despite What the Store Says)

 Can I hold my red claw crab?

 If you are planning on interacting with your red claw crabs, then caution should be exercised.
-These creatures can be very aggressive and may pinch if handled too quickly or roughly.
+These creatures is very aggressive and may pinch if handled too quickly or roughly.
 It’s best to observe their interactions from a distance instead of handling them directly whenever possible.

 If it is necessary that they must be held by hand, then proceed slowly in doing so with your red crab.
 Take all the steps needed to ensure safety for both you and the crab while avoiding any unnecessary agitation of the animal during its captivity.